Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Introduction

-where $d_\T(u,v)$ denotes the arc length distance of $u, v \in \T = \S^1.$ Theoretical results on total cyclic variation can be found in Giaquinta et al. \cite{giaquinta93variational} and in Cremers and Strekalovskiy \cite{CS13}.
-The authors of the latter paper have shown that the problem is computationally at least as complex as the Potts problem; this means in particular, that it is NP-hard in dimensions greater than one.
+where $d_\T(u,v)$ denotes the arc length distance of $u, v \in \T = \S^1.$ Theoretical results on total cyclic variation can be found in the papers of Giaquinta et al.~\cite{giaquinta93variational} and of Cremers and Strekalovskiy \cite{CS13}.
+The authors of the latter one have shown that the problem is computationally at least as complex as the Potts problem; this means, in particular, that it is NP-hard in dimensions greater than one.
 Current minimization strategies for \eqref{eq:tvCirc} are based on convex relaxations \cite{CS13}, proximal point splittings \cite{WDS2013}, or iteratively reweighted least squares \cite{grohs2014total}.
-However, due to the non-convexity, these iterative approaches do not guarantee convergence to a global minimizer.
+However, due to the non-convexity of \eqref{eq:tvCirc}, these iterative approaches do not guarantee convergence to a global minimizer.
 Furthermore, they are computationally demanding.
 To our knowledge, no exact algorithm for \eqref{eq:tvCirc} has been proposed yet.

 In this paper, we propose exact non-iterative algorithms for $L^1$-TV minimization on scalar signals \eqref{eq:l1tv} and on circle-valued signals \eqref{eq:tvCirc}.
 A key ingredient is the reduction of the infinite search space, $\R^N$ or $\T^N,$ to a finite search space $V^N.$ This reduction allows us to use the Viterbi algorithm \cite{viterbi1967error,forney1973viterbi} for the minimization of discretized energies as presented in \cite{felzenszwalb2011dynamic}.
 A time-critical step in the Viterbi algorithm is the computation of a distance transform w.r.t. the non-uniform grid induced by $V.$ For the scalar case, we generalize the efficient two-pass algorithm of Felzenszwalb and Huttenlocher \cite{felzenszwalb2004distance,felzenszwalb2006efficient} from uniform grids to our non-uniform setup.
 We further propose a new method for efficiently computing the distance transforms in the circle-valued case.
 In total, our solvers have complexity $\Oc(KN)$ where $K$ denotes the number of different values in the data.
-In particular, if the data is quantized to finitely many levels, the algorithmic complexity is $\Oc(N).$
+In particular, if the data is quantized to finitely many levels, the algorithmic complexity is $\Oc(N).$ It is the first exact algorithm for TV regularization of circle-valued signals, and it is competitive with the state-of-the-art methods for real-valued signals, assuming that the latter are quantized.